 Notable Goliath NPCS

-- Grog the Vengeful: Grog is a Guardian and is well-known in Wintersholm because Goliaths are such a rarity.
+- Grog the Victorious: Grog is a Guardian and is well-known in Wintersholm because Goliaths are such a rarity.
 His love of ale and ability to drink anyone under the table is equally well-known.

 Half-Elves were virtually unknown in the land of the Magi, for any union between races was strictly forbidden.
 Alm made no such restriction, and humans and Elves have lived together in the southern forests of Scardova for some time.
 As such, Half-Elves have begun to appear and their numbers are steadily growing.
 Like their parents, most of the Half-Elves live in the southern forests and are hunters and foresters.
 A few can be found in northern areas, trying to find their place in the world outside the forests.
 Since they are a new race, Half-Elves have yet to meaningfully establish themselves in any institution, but many see potential in this new race.